 The £9,000 tax-free stipend fellowship is intended to give a practitioner time and resources to develop new work and ideas alongside staff and students at Birmingham City University’s prestigious Birmingham School of Art.

-In the second semester, which runs between February and May, you will work with a group of second year undergraduate students on a project negotiated between you and staff at the School.
+In the second semester, which runs between Late January and May, you will work with a group of second year undergraduate students on a project negotiated between you and staff at the School.
 You will also give some tutorial support.
 Teaching will not exceed one day per week.

-The Fellowship lasts for 10 months, commencing in January 2020 and culminating in the exhibition at Eastside Projects.
+The Fellowship lasts for 10 months, commencing in November 2021

 Previous Fellows include: